GarboMuffin/nicehash-calculator/README.md

 Get help by [making an issue](https://github.com/GarboMuffin/nicehash-calculator/issues/new).

+**This project is not affiliated with or endorsed by NiceHash.**

-This README is a work in progress.
+This README is a work in progress and very incomplete.

 ## Installing / Downloading